 National and multi-state provider networks.
 Some insurance plans are contracted with large national networks of providers, so you can pay in-network even for providers in other cities and regions.
+(Most plans do cover out-of-state emergencies.)
 Others offer in-network coverage in two states at once for people who have two residences.
 This may be important, for instance, for families in which one member is out of state — a child at college, for instance.
-A multistate network also reduces the odds that you’ll need to pay out-of-network prices in a worst-case situation.

 Family vs. Individual.
 Most family plans have individual and family deductibles and out-of-pocket limits.
 (Family is often twice the individual amount.)
 This can make it hard to evaluate your exposure and compare plans.
 To best judge your worst-case financial exposure — what happens if two of you get really sick — enter the family deductible and OOP amounts in the calculator rather than the individual amounts.
 This worst-case two-illness scenario is less likely to occur, of course, but the financial hit can be serious if it does.